scrapinghub/web-poet/docs/advanced/fields.rst

 ------------

 In all previous examples, ``to_item`` methods are returning ``dict`` instances.
-It is common to use item classes (e.g. dataclasses or attrs instances) instead of unstructured dicts to hold the data:
+It is common to use Item Classes (e.g. dataclasses or attrs instances) instead of unstructured dicts to hold the data:

 .. code-block:: python